ChenXiang96/SlicerColoc-Z-Stats/README.md

 ## Overview
 SlicerColoc-Z-Stats is a 3D Slicer extension for computing 3D proteins' colocalization (spatial overlap between different channels) of Z-stack images.

-Users can set the volume rendering of the Z-stack input image via customizable thresholds within 3D viewports, select the region of interest (ROI) by the bounding box and generate a Venn diagram that displays colocalization metrics.
+Users can adjust the volume rendering of the Z-stack image via customizable thresholds, select the region of interest (ROI) by the bounding box and generate a Venn diagram and a spreadsheet， which displays/saves the colocalization metrics.

 The license for this extension is [MIT](https://github.com/benoukraflab/SlicerColoc-Z-Stats/blob/main/LICENSE)